Hiking in Madeira Without a Car: The Ultimate Guide

 With basalt and limestone rock, the peninsula has a dusty, brown-red appearance.
 The unique landscape is home to many rare plants and nesting seabirds.

 Personally, Vereda da Ponta de São Lourenço is not my favourite hike on the island because it gets very busy.
+However, it does offer a sensational sunrise – and it’s easy to do even if you’re not renting a car.

-However, it does offer a sensational sunrise.
 If you select the 6am drop-off for the self-guided PR8 hike, you can make it to the trailhead for the ocean sunrise.
+(In summertime, the sun typically rises around 7:40am in Madeira.)

+If you don’t fancy waking up early, the 8.30am or 10am drop-off times are far more reasonable.
 However, they are also very busy, as not only will you be hiking with other late risers, but you’ll see the early risers heading back in the opposite direction.

 4. PR6: Levada das 25 Fontes without a car